semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 to configure the queue for the given pipeline.

-This means that the `order of the items` in the array is important and that items should be ordered so the those with the most specific conditions are defined first, followed by those with more generalized conditions (e.g. items with conditions such as `branch = 'develop'` should be ordered before those with `branch != 'master'`).
+This means that the `order of the items` in the array is important and that items should be ordered so that those with the most specific conditions are defined first, followed by those with more generalized conditions (e.g. items with conditions such as `branch = 'develop'` should be ordered before those with `branch != 'master'`).